 Things can change very quickly in the creative world, so you need to be skilled with the ability to adapt to changes and keep your cool throughout.
-A lot of unexpected turns of events happen in performances that are live and in the studio, so the more you've experienced and seen as an artist, the better.
+A lot of unexpected turns of events happen in live or studio performances, so the more you've experienced and seen as a calm and level-headed artist, the better.
 On the other hand, the less you've been exposed to, the more you're at risk of not being great on your toes.
 You don't need to be aiming to adapt to anything super extreme, but just be ready for melody changes, set changes, band member changes, location changes, and similar situations.

-As an aspiring session musician, it’s a good idea to begin your sight-reading journey if you have not learned how to read music yet, if you know the basics but aren’t they confident, consider practicing with a tool like MusicTheory.net on a consistent schedule in order to strengthen your sights reading skills.
-Sight-reading comes in handy, especially when artists and bands are doing recordings for live performances and may need to make last-minute adjustments to the vocals or instrumentation.
+As an aspiring session musician, it’s a good idea to begin your sight-reading journey if you have not learned how to read music yet.
+If you know the basics but aren’t they confident, consider practicing with a tool like MusicTheory.net on a consistent schedule in order to strengthen your sights reading skills.
+Sight-reading comes in handy quite often, especially when artists and bands are doing recordings for live performances and may need to make last-minute adjustments to the vocals or instrumentation.

 You will need to be able to follow musical directions and interact with other musicians in a professional manner if you want to be a successful session artist.
 A lot of discussions can go into the creative process when you’re collaborating with others, so make sure you’re good with musical terms, manners, and making friends.
 This comes in handy in the music industry for sure since there are often a lot of egos involved with creatives!